Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:02:24.23] - Lucia Cerchie Yeah.
 This is just from an old copy paste.

 [00:03:31.28] - Anthony Campolo Totally.
 Yeah.
-And you're someone who came through the kind of boot camp world like me and so neither of us really got the experience of ever learning Ruby on Rails.
-But if you learned Ruby on Rails, you look at Redwood and you're like, this is like mostly just ripping off.
-Ruby on Rails is usually Ruby on Rails reactions when they see Redwood, they're like JavaScript finally ripped off a bunch of Ruby stuff.
-So.
-But I really like it because the way I think about it is it's bringing conventions to, to React because React has always been heavier on the build it yourself, take little pieces, build them up together.
-They're kind of like small component building up to larger ideas.
-So it makes sense.
-And that's great for React and that's why React has been so successful, because it owned that space by itself.
-But people try and treat it like it's a whole application building framework and it's not.
-So I think it's natural to see these, what we call like meta frameworks get built up that are building abstractions on top of React and bringing in other libraries and integrating them for you in a way that's like really nice and easy to work with.
+And you're someone who came through the kind of bootcamp world like me, so neither of us really got the experience of ever learning Ruby on Rails.
+But if you learned Ruby on Rails, you look at Redwood and you're like, this is mostly just ripping off Ruby on Rails.
+Usually Ruby on Rails reactions when they see Redwood are like, JavaScript finally ripped off a bunch of Ruby stuff.
+But I really like it because the way I think about it is it's bringing conventions to React, because React has always been heavier on the build-it-yourself, take-little-pieces, build-them-up-together approach.
+They're kind of like small components building up to larger ideas.
+So it makes sense, and that's great for React, and that's why React has been so successful, because it owned that space by itself.
+But people try and treat it like it's a whole application-building framework, and it's not.
+So I think it's natural to see these, what we call meta-frameworks, get built up that are building abstractions on top of React and bringing in other libraries and integrating them for you in a way that's really nice and easy to work with.

 [00:04:37.29] - Anthony Campolo So that's kind of like that high level elevator pitch of what RedwoodJS is, right?